 An informational kiosk at the trailhead interprets the Pentachaeta lyonii, as well as other unusual wildflowers found on the site such as the Chocolate Lily, and the White Globe Lily.
 The site also provides access to hiking trails on the Westlake Vista parcel, also owned and managed by the Conservancy.

 Directions: The main trailhead with kiosk is on Triunfo Canyon Road east of the southern terminus of Lindero Canyon Road.
-There are some off-pavement spots there.
+There are a small number of off-pavement parking spots there.
 The other end of the trail is at the west end of Triunfo Canyon Road about 1.5 miles west of Kanan Road.
 I've hiked this with my boys at ages 7 and 9 and they did fine.
 A little whiny on the return...next time I'll bring snacks.

 Directions: From the 101 Freeway in Westlake Village exit Lindero Canyon Road.
 Take Lindero south to Triunfo Canyon Road.
 Turn left.
 The trailhead is located opposite Oak Forest Mobile Home.